 The on-chip Flash memory stores code, constant data, and control data.
-The on-chip Flash memory consist of 1 module of 64 Kbytes.
+The 320 Kbytes of on-chip Flash memory consist of 1 module of 64 Kbytes (preferably for data storage) and 1 module of 256 Kbytes.
 Each module is organized in 4-Kbyte sectors.
 The uppermost 4-Kbyte sector of segment 0 (located in Flash module 0) is used internally to store operation control parameters and protection information.